neo-project/docs/docs/en-us/node/cli/config.md

 ### Downloading plugins from GitHub

-Download the plugins you need from the following table.
+Download the plugins you need from the following table, and then unzip the packages under the neo-cli root directory.

 <table class="table table-hover">
     <thead>